 Long fringes are a stylish way to keep your hairstyle interesting and there are plenty of great options to try.
 A long fringe can be modified to suit any face shape and is ideal for covering wide or high foreheads.
 Plus, long fringes add a soft and feminine finish to any 'do.

 Another bold texture move is to style your long fringe with wax or moulding creme so that it's piecey.
 A piecey fringe has benefits for face shapes that require some coverage over the forehead, but don't necessarily require the entire forehead to be covered so that the length of your face is cut in half.
 The piecey-ness will allow some of your forehead to still show through.

 Blunt bangs can look really spectacular when done right, as the fringe here shows.
-While a blunt fringe that is shorter might be more ideal for some, having blunt bangs styled long and skimming just above your eyes creates a every flattering finish and will draw attention to your eyes.
+While a blunt fringe that is shorter might be more ideal for some, having blunt bangs styled long and skimming just above your eyes creates a very flattering finish and will draw attention to your eyes and cheekbones.

 For the most flattering long fringe, a side-swept style is a must.
 It will suit most face shapes and hair textures, and looks great when styled with a little flair.
 Give this option with a slight flick through the ends a try.
 It's also a great way to keep your hair looking stylish and out of the way if your fringe is long because you're actually growing out your bangs.